 One of the biggest updates Canon has implemented for the EOS M50 Mark II is improving the autofocus.
 The eye and facial detection autofocus has been strengthened so that it can detect subjects that are further away from the camera, and now works even when AI Servo AF is enabled.

 If you’re not familiar with it, AI Servo AF mode should be used when you’re photographing a moving subject.
-It uses artificial intelligence to lock the focus to the subject even as they move.
+It uses artificial intelligence to lock the focus on the subject even as they move.
 Another update for the Mark II is that AI Servo AF is now available when recording video as well, called Movie Servo AF mode.

 It obtains the same 143-point phase-detect AF system with Dual Pixel CMOS AF as its predecessor.
 And this system offers both Face and Eye-detection along with AF support down to -4 EV.
 However, Canon’s made refinements to the algorithms, increasing its overall speed and responsiveness.